angular/angular/aio/content/guide/architecture-next-steps.md

 * [Angular elements](guide/elements): How to package components as *custom elements* using Web Components, a web standard for defining new HTML elements in a framework-agnostic way.

-* [Forms](guide/forms-overview): Support complex data entry scenarios with HTML-based validation and dirty checking.
+* [Forms](guide/forms-overview): Support complex data entry scenarios with HTML-based input validation.

 * [Animations](guide/animations): Use Angular's animation library to animate component behavior without deep knowledge of animation techniques or CSS.